-Nicole Eisenman, Zoe Leonard, Hilary Lloyd, Charlotte Prodger, Martine Syms, Lynette Yiadom-Boakye, Andrea Zittel
+Nicole Eisenman, Olivia Laing, Zoe Leonard, Hilary Lloyd, Charlotte Prodger, Martine Syms, Lynette Yiadom-Boakye, Andrea Zittel

 Curated by Charlie Porter

 31 March - 13 October

 Palimpsest, Lismore Castle Arts’ main gallery exhibition for 2019, is curated by Charlie Porter.
 Artists include Nicole Eisenman, Zoe Leonard, Hilary Lloyd, Charlotte Prodger, Martine Syms, Lynette Yiadom-Boakye and Andrea Zittel, many of whom will create new work for the show.

 The exhibition takes as its starting point the definition of “palimpsest” - originally a manuscript or document that has been erased or scraped clean to be re-used.
 It has since become used to mean “something reused or altered but still bearing visible traces of its earlier form”.

 The exhibition will explore ideas of connections across time, how locations have multiple uses through time and multiple meanings, what endures and what disappears.
 The idea for Palimpsest came from the richly layered history of Lismore itself, and the verdant nature that surrounds it.